 - Citizen must provide name, address, daytime phone number, cart serial number, description of damage (if applicable), and cart size.

-- Citizens are strongly urged to completely use the space in the first cart before putting garbage into additional carts.
+- Citizens are strongly urged to completely use the space in the first cart before putting waste into additional carts.

-If a citizen is physically incapable of using the city's roll-out garbage cart, an exemption may be requested through Metro311 or 502-574-5000.
+If a citizen is physically incapable of using the city's roll-out garbage cart, a variance may be requested through Metro311 or 502-574-5000.

 - Citizen will be mailed a form to complete.